TEALSK12/2nd-semester-introduction-to-computer-science/units/3_unit/03_lesson/lab.md

 # Lab 3.03 - War (Card Game)

-1) Create a program that lets a user play the card game ['War'](http://www.pagat.com/war/war.html).
+1) Create a program that lets a user play a **simplified** version of the card game ['War'](http://www.pagat.com/war/war.html).
+In this version, the users will share a single deck of cards and cards will not be added back to the deck after they have been played.

 Your game should: